Rainforest QA's Employee Performance Review Best Practices

 Lattice offered in-office training sessions for managers and employees.
 Lauren shares: “I hosted a manager training that Grant led, and I also had a company-wide training where we introduced Lattice.
 Our executive team also used Lattice before we rolled it out to the company.”

 Lauren’s year-end review cycle was a success with a 99.8% completion rate.
-Out of 532 total self-evaluations, peer reviews, manager reviews, and upward evaluations, the Rainforest team had 531 completed.
+Out of 532 total self-evaluation employee review, peer reviews, manager reviews, and upward evaluations, the Rainforest team had 531 completed.
 The only incomplete review was for an employee that left the company during the review cycle.

 Rainforest’s Performance Review Process

-Rainforest’s year-end review cycle ran from mid-December to late January.
+Rainforest’s year-end annual review time ran from mid-December to late January.
 Lauren designed it as a 4-week cycle but added two weeks to account for people being out of the office for the winter holidays.

-After importing employees and selecting the Lattice feature settings, Lauren sent out a company-wide email announcing that the company would be using Lattice for a performance review cycle in December.
+After importing employees and selecting the Lattice feature settings, Lauren's next steps were focused on informing the company with clear expectations and keeping them on track to finish reviews.
+She sent out a company-wide email announcing that the company would be using Lattice for a performance review cycle in December.

-The email included dates and times for manager and employee training sessions and due dates for each major step in the review process: self-evaluations, peer reviews, upward feedback for managers, manager reviews, and performance conversations.
+The email included dates and times for manager and employee training sessions and due dates for each major step in the review process: self reviews, peer reviews, upward feedback for managers, manager reviews, and performance conversations.

 Pre-launch: Employee Training